Mrs. J. H. Allen: Life and career

-She was the wife of theater manager J.H.
-Allen and debuted on the stage in 1855.
-In June 1858, The New York Times described her as "the most beautiful woman on the New York stage, and a lady who in a short time has assumed a prominent position as the leading actress at the principal New York Theatre", referring to Wallack's Theatre.
+Mrs. J. H. Allen returned to Wallack's Theatre as Ellen St. Leger in First Impressions (September 1856), Ophelia in Shakespeare's Hamlet (October 1856), Lady Helen in George Colman the Younger's The Iron Chest (October 1856), and an un-named role in Going to the Races (December 1856).
+In March 1857 she created the role of the Countess Helen in the premiere of a new play by Matilda Heron, Leonore, or the World's Own, which was staged at Wallack's.
+In June 1858, The New York Times described Mrs. J. H. Allen as "the most beautiful woman on the New York stage, and a lady who in a short time has assumed a prominent position as the leading actress at the principal New York Theatre", referring to Wallack's Theatre.
 She appeared in the 1859 melodrama The Octoroon, and in the popular 1860–61 extravaganza The Seven Sisters in New York.